Uncle Luke: 2000s

 Somethin' Nasty is the seventh album released by Campbell.
 It was released on March 13, 2001, on Luke Records through Koch Records' short-lived independent label distribution unit, KELA (Koch Entertainment Label Alliance) and featured production by Campbell's former 2 Live Crew bandmate, Mr. Mixx, Daz Dillinger, Gorilla Tek, and Campbell himself.
-The album found minor success, peaking at #149 on the Billboard 200, #36 on the Top R&B/Hip-Hop Albums and #6 on the Top Independent Albums.
+The album found minor success, peaking at No. 149 on the Billboard 200, No. 36 on the Top R&B/Hip-Hop Albums and No. 6 on the Top Independent Albums.

 Campbell's last release, My Life & Freaky Times, was released in March 2006, and peaked at 32 at the Top R&B/Hip-Hop Albums.
 The first singles serviced to radio were "Holla at Cha Homeboy", featuring Pitbull & Petey Pablo, and the reggaeton-leaning "Pop That" by Plan B and Rey Chester Secretweapon.

 That same year, Campbell appeared in Grand Theft Auto: Vice City Stories as DJ Luke for the hip-hop station Fresh 105 FM.
 Campbell hosts a sports talk show on Miami's 790 The Ticket with former football player Terry Kirby on Saturdays.

 Campbell has previously entered the adult film industry and cites on his MySpace page the need to clean up the "sometimes amateurish new courtship of Hip-Hop and Adult Entertainment".
 He produced the adult entertainment movie Luke's Bachelor Party in 2007.

 In December 2007, Campbell launched The Luke Entertainment Group and took the company public trading under the symbol LKEN on Pink Sheets.

 In 2008, he starred in his own short-lived show on VH1, Luke's Parental Advisory.

-Campbell was interviewed about his involvement with the University of Miami football program for the documentary The U, which premiered December 12, 2009 as part of ESPN's 30 for 30 series.
+Campbell was interviewed about his involvement with the University of Miami football program for the documentary The U, which premiered December 12, 2009, as part of ESPN's 30 for 30 series.

 In 2010, he briefly reunited with Fresh Kid Ice, Brother Marquis, and Mr. Mixx as the 2 Live Crew were honorees winners at the 2010 VH1 Hip-Hop Honors: The Dirty South Edition.

 On February 2, 2011, Campbell announced his intention to run for mayor of Miami-Dade County on a platform that includes making housing projects safer, transparency in local government, and taxing strippers.
 He came in fourth in a field of 11 candidates, winning 11% of the vote.

 By Thanksgiving 2014, Campbell reunited with 2 Live Crew (Fresh Kid Ice and Brother Marquis) for a series of shows until 2015.